 Last week’s blog focused on fun STEM Toys for pre-school aged children.
 This week, I’m focusing on STEM toys for children aged 5-9 years.

 A simple pack of playing cards can encourage STEM learning in multiple ways.
-Your child can try and balance/ stack them into a tower, learn some clever card tricks to play on friends or family or play card games with them.
-Although the term ‘STEM’ is relatively new, the games and toys can be as traditional and retro as when we played them ourselves as children!
+Your child can try and balance/ stack them into a tower, learn some clever card tricks to play on friends/family or play card games with them.
+Although the term ‘STEM’ is relatively new, the games and toys can be as traditional and retro.

-Your child will be able to wow all those around him/her with this box of tricks.
-Learning the tricks means learning how they work and perfecting their performance.
+Your child will be able to wow all those around him/her with this box of 160 wooden blocks and shapes from HABA.

-Use these straws and connectors to make your very own shapes and objects.
+Use these mini octons to make your very own shapes and objects.
 Great for imaginative play and creativity.
 Brilliant for putting symmetry and balance into practice.

 Learn all about our solar system and planets through this fun craft.
 If you’d prefer not having to paint your solar system mobile, I also stock a glow in the dark version.